 What is the campervan insurance?

 Lots of people are choosing a campervan holiday close to home instead of costly foreign holidays.
 The appeal is that you can pack up, drive off and stay the night wherever the mood takes you.
-Campervans owners love the sense of freedom and adventure they bring.
+Campervan owners love the sense of freedom and adventure they bring.

-Because campervans are motorised vehicles, insurance cover is required by law to travel on the roads.
+Because campervans are motorised vehicles, insurance coverage is required by law to travel on the roads.
 Normal car or van insurance does not cover motorhomes.
 You need a specialist policy to insure your campervan so that in the event of fire, theft or damage you are completely covered.

 Do I need campervan insurance?